Learn all about an FCNR account with RBL Bank: how to open an account, interest rates, currencies supported, and how to transfer funds.

 - The speed of transaction claim depends on funds availability, approval by Wise’s proprietary verification system and systems availability of our partners’ banking system, and may not be available for all transactions

-- The principal and interest can be transferred back to your resident country.
+- Principal and interest can be transferred back to your resident country.

-- You can use your FCNR account as collateral for a loan.
+- The account can be used as security for a loan.

 - US dollars